J. Bone

 J. Bone is a Canadian comic book artist and writer who has worked on such titles as DC Comics' Batman: The Brave and the Bold and Super Friends.
 He was the inker on the one-shot Batman/The Spirit.

-Early work
+Personal life

+J. Bone is homosexual.
+His inspiration for drawing male characters comes mainly from mid-20th century beefcake magazines such as Physique Pictorial and also as part of himself.

+Career

 J.Bone's first published work was Solar Stella for Sirius Entertainment, for which he was nominated for an Eisner Award 2001 (Talent Deserving of Wider Recognition).

 In 2002, Oni published Alison Dare, co-created by J. Torres with art by J.Bone.

+He is an Eisner Award winner 2023 in Best Short Story category for “Finding Batman”, written by Kevin Conroy in DC Pride 2022.